kristianmandrup/typescript-ast-processor/Readme.md

 ### AST Node Traverser

-The default AST traverser is `ASTNodeTraverser` which contains generic functionality to traverse down the TypeScript AST.
+The default AST traverser is `ASTNodeTraverser` which contains generic functionality to traverse up or down the TypeScript AST, depending on `mode` (default: `TraverseMode.Children`).

 ```js
 class ASTNodeTraverser extends Loggable {